jannurey/botosafe/DEBUGGING_FACE_RECOGNITION.md

 - Getting too many false negatives (same person not matching)
 - Usability is more important than security

-The current setting of 0.85 should work well for most scenarios.
+The exact setting depends on your deployment, but 0.97–0.98 works well for this project in practice.